pickware/style-guide/php/README.md

 ## Abstract classes
-Include `Abstract` in the class name.
+Include the prefix `Abstract` in the class name.

 Reasoning:
-- Abstract classes need to be differentiable towards interfaces they implement.
+- Abstract classes need to be distinguishable from interfaces they implement.

 E.g.: